awesomeeng/FocusTraversalAPI/PROPOSAL.md

 `window.focusManager.list()` - Returns an array of all focusable elements in the order that focus traversal would occur.

+`window.focusManager.order(element,element,element,etc)` - Programatically set the traversal order of one or more elements.
+Given an array of elements (or multiple arguments) order them in the order they are given.

+`window.focusManager.trap()` - Trap focus within a given element, such that any focus event outside of the element's descendants will refocus the last focused element within the element's descendants.
+Traps calls stack, such that the latest trap always wins, but removing a trap will set th enext prior trap running.

+`window.focusManager.untrap()` - Removes a trap.

+`window.focusManager.proxy(source,target)` - When the given source element receives the focus, forward that focus immediately to the target element.

+`window.focusManager.unproxy(source,target)` - Removes a proxy.

 ## Illustrative User Issues

  - https://stackoverflow.com/questions/7208161/focus-next-element-in-tab-index